LearnPress/learnpress/readme.txt

 ~ Fixed: sidebar toggle on mobile with theme Eduma.
 ~ Added: autocomplete metabox field.
 ~ Fixed: error not send mail when register user on page checkout.
+~ Fixed: error wrong status graduation when set Passing Grade is 100% on Quiz.

 = 4.1.6.9.3 (2022-08-10) =
 ~ Fixed: show wrong shortcode on course, item's course.